 - The treatment has helped patients from over 108 countries,

-- On starting the treatment for IBS, you would need fewer hospital visits,
+- Once you start the treatment for IBS, you would need fewer hospital visits,

 - The only treatment you need for a complete cure from IBS.